KarthikS5/Hr_Data_Analysis/README.md

 # Hr_Data_Analysis
-Hr data analysis usually fetching the number of employee each dept, total number of present each dept.
+Hr data analysis usually fetching the number of employee each dept, total number of empployee in present each dept. attrition rate of employee who left the company...